mirat1618/kafka-oracle-aq-integration/README.md

 Kafka topics used in the example:
 1. **"to-be-enqueued"**

-A topic where JSON strings are sent to be enqueued further
+A topic where JSON strings are sent to be enqueued further:

 2. **"dequeued"**

-A topic where dequeued objects (converted to JSON strings) are displayed
+A topic where dequeued objects (converted to JSON strings) are displayed.

 An order of execution:
 1. JSON string is inserted into the **"to-be-enqueued"** Kafka topic